 Fish oils may be of benefit for depression, either alone, or in combination with

-natural mood lifters or prescription antidepressants.
+natural mood lifters or prescription antidepressants although different studies

 Dr. Malcolm Peet of the Swallownest Court Hospital in Sheffield, England